Surgery for lung cancer

 - do light exercise.

-You can have sex again when you feel comfortable to.
+You can have sex again when you feel comfortable doing so.

 Your doctor will tell you when it is safe to drive after your operation.
 It can take about 4 to 6 weeks for you to be fit enough.
 At first, you may find the seatbelt presses on your wound and makes it sore.
 You can buy padding for seatbelts that may help reduce this.